spice-herald/QETpy/docs/index.rst

    contain the root `toctree` directive.

 ####################################
-Welcome to the TEScal documentation
+Welcome to the QETpy documentation
 ####################################
 ==================================

-This code is available on GitHub: https://github.com/berkeleycdms/tescal.git
+This code is available on GitHub: https://github.com/berkeleycdms/qetpy.git

 Contents: